 The Family?
 The Teachers?
 Peers?
 The Society?

-Among these variables, family, providing the immediate environment, occupies the first place in empowering the adolescents during their growth and development.
-Although, the family is a very important factor in the life of every individual, be it child, adolescent or adult, but defining family is not an easy job.
+Among these variables, family, providing the immediate environment, occupies the first place in empowering adolescents during their growth and development.
+Although, the family is a very important factor in the life of every individual, be it a child, adolescent, or adult, defining family is not an easy job.
 It is because of the fact that there is no consensual definition of it as it is difficult to bring the diverse aspects of the family into a single platform.
 Some attempts to define family included two main aspects: The structural and functional aspects.